inwebdesign/VortexWestFETask/README.md

 For mocking http request, npm package json-server is used.
 In order to run it while app is open, you should start running it in separate terminal via this command:

-npx json-server db/genres.json.
+<code>npx json-server db/genres.json</code>

 This should start mock server with .json format response of genres list.
-To learn more about this package, you can read https://www.npmjs.com/package/json-server
+To learn more about this package, you can read <a href="https://www.npmjs.com/package/json-server">json-server</a>

 ## Styling

-CSS framework used for styling templates in this app is Semantic UI.
+CSS framework used for styling templates in this app is <a href="https://semantic-ui.com/">Semantic UI</a>.
 For additional styling in paralel, custom css styles are created, stored inside of src/styles folder and implemented inside templates in format of helper classes (e.g flex)

 ## Running unit tests